kjolley/BIGSdb/README.txt

           multiselect.
-         *Javascript performance tweaks for background loading of isolate query form elements. v1.43.2: *Added additional logging information.
+         *Javascript performance tweaks for background loading of isolate query form elements.
+         *Optionally set a limit to the number of offline jobs that any single user can run for individual plugins. v1.43.2: *Added additional logging information.
          *cgST with fewest missing loci is now highlighted when isolate has multiple cgSTs.